-DVD of the completed film with your name in the credits.Estimated delivery:Add £2 to ship outside the UK
+DVD of the completed film with your name in the credits.Estimated delivery:Ships anywhere in the world

-Special edition DVD featuring bonus material, commentary and also a thank you from the team with your name in the credits.Estimated delivery:Add £2 to ship outside the UK
+Special edition DVD featuring bonus material, commentary and also a thank you from the team with your name in the credits.Estimated delivery:Ships anywhere in the world

-Blu-Ray of the completed film with your name in the credits.Estimated delivery:Add £2 to ship outside the UK
+Blu-Ray of the completed film with your name in the credits.Estimated delivery:Ships anywhere in the world

-Special edition Blu-Ray featuring bonus material, commentary and also a thank you from the team with your name in the credits.Estimated delivery:Add £2 to ship outside the UK
+Special edition Blu-Ray featuring bonus material, commentary and also a thank you from the team with your name in the credits.Estimated delivery:Ships anywhere in the world

 Be the first to see the documentary in a exclusive cinema screening (in the North East) and also a copy of either a blu-ray or dvd to take home with you.
 (Transport not provided)Estimated delivery:

 Be a exec producer of Keroche, you will be entitled to see the film screening and also to either a special edition blu ray or dvd of the film.
 Your name would also be at both the start and end of the film.